 To get there, Jeff suggests that Operations should have a customer-focus, and their “customer” is their internal organization that they serve.

-- Evaluate sales tools to make their the sales job easier and more efficient
+Evaluating sales tools to make the sales job easier and more efficient

 With all these varying responsibilities, Sales Operations has to think both strategically and tactically to be efficient in their jobs.

 When a company gets to the growth stage in which they need to think about having a Centralized or Decentralized Operations team, this is where Operations needs to play a strategy card.

 If you find yourself in a scenario where you have Customer Operations and Sales Operations, and they’re both working out of Salesforce, but you don’t have consistent numbers - that’s when you need a centralized team.
 Operations, as a whole, exists to make processes more efficient.
 If two different Operations professionals are coming into meetings with divergent numbers, that’s a problem and will make things difficult to scale to reach and maintain your rocket ship.